dmx-systems/dmx-documentation/docs/user.rst

 Searching the database
 ======================

-To search the DMX database open the Search/Create dialog with a left-click in the topic map.
+To search the DMX database open the Search/Create dialog with a left-click in the topicmap.
 Start typing what you are looking for.
 DMX immediately displays all results that you have read access to.
 You refine the search by typing in more letters.